pierreroth64/pyzigbee/README.md

 Installation
 ------------

+If you only want to install the library:

+    python setup.py install

-Use the python installer to install dependencies:
+Use the python installer to install other dependencies that may be needed to run tests or build documentation:

     pip install -r requirements.txt